-taskid: ALIGNMENT FAULT INSTRUCTION AT XXXXXX (YYYYYY) MEMORY FAULT ADDRESS=XXXXXX (YYYYYY)
+taskid: ALIGNMENT FAULT INSTRUCTION AT xxxxxx (yyyyyy) MEMORY FAULT ADDRESS=xxxxxx (yyyyyy)

 Data instruction is not properly aligned to specific fields for fullword or halfword alignment.
 The memory fault address is the memory location that is not properly aligned.
-The memory fault address is given only on Perkin-Elmer Series 3200 machines.
+The memory fault address is given only on the 3200MPS Family of Processors.
 Program address is xxxxxx; physical address is yyyyyy.

-taskid: ARITHMETIC FAULT AT XXXXX (YYYYY)
+taskid: ARITHMETIC FAULT AT xxxxx (yyyyyy)